Success is hard.

-This may seem like semantics, but it’s impact on the mind is powerful.
-When someone says to me “Al, you can’t do that” my mind immediately goes “that’s true, I can NOT do it, or I CAN do it, which do I want to choose?”
+This may seem like silly semantics, but its impact on the mind is powerful.
+When someone says to me, “Al, you can’t do that,” my mind immediately goes, “That’s true, I can NOT do it, or I CAN do it, which do I want to choose?”

 I immediately affirm to myself that I have the power of choice, that I can choose not to do something, or I can choose to do it.
-I CAN (am able) not to do something.
+I CAN not do something.

-It takes me from feeling insecure and out of control, to empowered and with the power of choice at my finger tips.
+It takes me from feeling insecure and out of control, to empowered, with the power of choice at my fingertips.

 It’s not that I can’t do something, it’s that I have the choice.

-And here’s the real beauty… If you decide, for what ever reason, that you don’t want to do something, it’s not because you can’t, it’s because you chose, you decided NOT to do something, which means you’ve already achieved and are in control.
+And here’s the real beauty… If you decide, for whatever reason, that you don’t want to do something, it’s not because you can’t.
+It’s because you chose, you decided NOT to do something, which means you’ve already achieved control.
 Don’t want to do something?
 Good news, you can NOT do it.
 Success!
 Or, you can do it.
 It’s up to you.

 One little warning…

 This isn’t meant as a crutch, a way out, or an excuse not to take on new challenges and grow.
-It’s designed to give power, confidence and the power of choice back in your hands.
+It’s designed to put power, confidence, and the power of choice back in your hands.